shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "There's a fourth one in there.
 Find it."

 "Ok.”
-Medic Lersha’s tooth bled profusely, dripping all over the body.
+The tooth-like growth on Medic Lersha’s nose bled profusely, dripping all over the body.
 “All I’m sensing is the pain of the cat.”

 “Is she still alive?”